Sladernimo/v-roleplay/README.md

 * [SMTP](https://github.com/VortrexFTW/mod_smtp) (Optional)

 ### Git Branches
+*The nightly branch is not recommended for public server.
+Some features may or may not work as intended, or the script may be broken entirely. `master` will always be the stable branch, although slower to get new features.*
 * master/main - The current release. *This branch is never committed to directly, only merged*
 * nightly - The next upcoming release.
 All feature/fix/change branches are merged into this one.
 * feature/fix/change - This is where the stuff currently being working on goes into.
-The nightly branch is not recommended for public server.
-Some features may or may not work as intended, or the script may be broken entirely. `master` will always be the stable branch, although slower to get new features.

 ### Scripting Style
 * Always use camelCase, even for event names.